Need to rent out your house or flat? Make sure you go about it the right way!

 For example, if you are planning to buy a new property, you need to be sure that:

 - You don't need to sell your current home in order to put down a deposit on your new home.
-In the current climate, you could struggle to find a deal at a competitive rate without a 10% deposit.

 - The money you receive in rent will cover the mortgage payments on at least one of the properties you will own; or you have enough surplus income to cover any shortfall.

-Remember that you will have to pay income tax on your rental income at whatever rate you currently pay, and that you will need to be able to pay for repairs on the property, as well as keep up the mortgage payments when the property is empty between tenants.
+Remember that you will have to pay Income Tax on your rental income at whatever rate you currently pay, and that you will need to be able to pay for repairs on the property, as well as keep up the mortgage payments when the property is empty between tenants.

 Furthermore, as a landlord, you have to ensure the property complies with safety regulations and certain legal requirements.
 For example, you must:

-- Fit smoke alarms and extractor fans
+- Fit smoke alarms

 - Register with the Tenancy Deposit Scheme